ulthiel/Magma-UT/Readme.md

 size 109
 ```

 When we first called  ```GetFromDatabase``` on the particular object F4 it was detected that the object itself was not yet downloaded, only its pointer.
 Hence, the remote file is downloaded to the local repository.
 And from now on any future retrieval of F4 will be immediate because the object exists locally.
-This *on demand* design allows to share huge databases without forcing users to download the whole databases.
+This *on demand* design allows to share huge databases without forcing users to download the whole database.
 Moreover, databases can be updated conveniently.

 Let's now describe how objects are stored in the database.
 Suppose an incredibly complicated computation yields the sequence 1,1,2,3,5,8 as a result and you want to save this for later use.
 You can put the following into a text file "fib.txt":